MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 Once Haxe has been [installed](installation.md) (yes you should do that first!).
 It is helpful to choose an integrated development environment (IDE) with good support for Haxe and OpenFL development.

-Although you can write code using even a simple text editor, a quality IDE can provide code completion (code hints), shortcuts to build and test your projects, and other tools to give you a great coding experience.
+Although you can write code using even a simple text editor.
+A quality IDE can provide:
+- code completion (code hints)
+- shortcuts to build and test your projects
+- and other tools to give you a great coding experience.

 ## HaxeDevelop